sghpjuikit/player/README.md

 - download zip
 - extract anywhere
-- run the exe file
+- run the executable file

   Starting the application for the first time will run a guide.
 Before you close it, read at least first couple of tips (like where to find the guide if you need it again...).